Three Exciting Campus Planning Milestones Met

-The following staff offices will remain on the ground floor of the building: Student Affairs, Financial Aid, Student Records, Student Accounts, and ETS.
+The following staff offices will remain on the ground floor of the building: Student Affairs, Financial Aid, Student Records, Student Accounts, and Technology Services.
 In addition, Career Development will also move into the first floor suite shared with Financial Aid, Student Records and Student Accounts.

 A new kind of faculty workspace, located on the ground floor, provides an area for faculty to utilize in-between classes/engagements.
 We will be actively seeking feedback from faculty to better understand how this model can best support their needs, and will use the information we receive to help inform the design of additional faculty spaces on our new, expanded campus.
 The space includes:

 Different areas and furniture types to fit the various needs of faculty - whether that be working on individual projects, arranging one-on-one or group meetings, or socializing and collaborating with peers;